thisiswei/udacity-self-driving-car/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. convert the images to grayscale
+2. blur the images using gaussian blur
+3. find the edges using canny
+4. mask out the edges, and finally
+5. convert the image to hough space and connect the lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function:

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. separates lines into two groups -- left land lines and right lane lines -- left lane lines's slope are >0 and right lane lines <0

+2. for each group: calculate the average point and the average slope

+3. for each group: extrapolate the lines by combinations of the following:
+   - find the top point (TP) and the bottom point (BP), and
+   - connect TP and BP
+   - the TP and BP are calculated using:
+     - m*x + b = y, and
+     - TP's y is 310 (the y of the mask defined in piple step 4), and combine with the fomular above we get TP's x
+     - using same logic we get BP

 ### 2. Identify potential shortcomings with your current pipeline